madetech/data-101/modules/core/Python.md

 ```
 $ python3 -m venv <env_name>
 ```
-This will create a folder that specifies the base image as well as any modules packages or libraies you install.
+This will create a folder that specifies the base image as well as any modules, packages or libraries you install.
 A good naming suggestion is `venv` or `.venv` if you want to hide this from view in finder (although VS Code will typically still be able to see it).
-Whatever you decide to name your environment, make sure to add the folder to your `gitignore` file, to makes sure you dont upload this to the repo with your next push.
+Whatever you decide to name your environment, make sure to add the folder to your `.gitignore` file, so you will not upload this to the repo with your next push.

 To activate this environment, that is to work from the virtual base image, run the following:
 ```